sunjay/turtle/docs/guide/overview.md

 method.
 This method takes an angle in degrees and instructs the turtle to rotate in place.
 While the turtle is rotating, it won't move forward or backward.

-Let's change our program to turn the turtle 45 degrees to the right and then walk forward another 100 steps:
+Let's change our program to turn the turtle 45&deg; to the right and then walk forward another 100 steps:

 ```rust